1Manya/Predictive-Analytics-using-Statistics-/assignment3_Advance Mathematics/README.md

-**Aim
+Probability Density Function Parameter Estimation Objective

-The aim of this experiment is to learn the parameters of a given probability density function for a transformed variable using estimation techniques.
+To estimate the parameters of a given probability density function using the transformed variable obtained from the previous step.

+Given PDF

+The probability density function used in this experiment is:

-Given Probability Density Function 𝑝
+𝑝
 ^
 (